judka-uriel/uriel-book/uriel_en.md

 neural network architecture.
 GPT is one of the most successful types of [LLM](https://en.wikipedia.org/wiki/Large_language_model) (*Large Language Model*).

-Large language models (LLMs) are trained on hundreds of gigabytes and even terabytes of unannotated texts.
+LLMs are trained on hundreds of gigabytes and even terabytes of unannotated texts.
 [Unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning)
 (and self-supervised learning) is used, i.e., without a manually